 Some caution should be noted about making changes to the TCP protocol.
 The major constraint is that any changes that are contemplated to TCP should be backward compatible with existing TCP behavior.
 This constraint requires a modified TCP protocol to attempt to negotiate the use of a specific protocol extension, and the knowledge that a basic common mode of protocol operation may be required if the negotiation fails.
-The second constraint is that TCP does assume that it is interacting with other TCP sessions within the network, and the outcome of fair sharing of the network between concurrent sessions depends on some commonality of the protocol used by these sessions.
+The second constraint is that TCP assumes that it is interacting with other TCP sessions within the network, and the outcome of fair sharing of the network between concurrent sessions depends on some commonality of the protocol used by these sessions.
 Major changes to the protocol behavior can lead to unpredictable outcomes in terms of sharing of the network resource between "unmodified" and "modified" TCP sessions, and unpredictable outcomes in terms of efficiency of the use of the network.
 For this reason there is some understandable reluctance to undertake modifications of TCP that radically alter TCP startup behavior or behavior in the face of network congestion.

-Short-Duration Sessions-TCP for Transactions
+Short-Duration Sessions - TCP for Transactions

 For network applications that generate small transactions, the application designer is faced with a dilemma.
-The application may be able to use the User Datagram Protocol (UDP), in which case the sender must send the query and await the response.
-This operation is highly efficient, because the total elapsed time for the client is a single RTT.
+The application may be able to use the User Datagram Protocol (UDP), in which case the sender must send the query and await the response as a single data exchange.
+This operation is highly efficient, as the total elapsed time for the client is a single RTT.
 However, this speed is gained at the cost of reliability.
 A missing response is ambiguous, in that it is impossible for the initiator to tell whether the query was lost or the response was lost.
-If multiple queries are generated, it is not necessarily true that they will arrive at the remote server in the same order as they were generated.
+If multiple queries are generated, it is not necessarily true that they will arrive at the remote server in the same order as they were generated, and it may not be possible to correctly match query to response.

 Alternatively, the application can use TCP, which will ensure reliability of the transaction.
 However, TCP uses a three-way handshake to complete the opening of the connection, and uses acknowledged FIN signals for each side to close its end of the connection after it has completed sending data.
 Under the control of TCP, the sender will retransmit the query until it receives an acknowledgment that the query has arrived at the remote server.
 Similarly, the remote host will retransmit the response until the server receives an indication that the response has been successfully delivered.
-The cost of this reliability is application efficiency, because the minimum time to conduct the TCP transaction for the client is two RTT intervals.
+The cost of this reliability is application efficiency, as the minimum time to conduct the TCP transaction for the client is two RTT intervals.

-TCP for Transactions (commonly referred to as T/TCP [5]) attempts to improve the performance of small transactions while preserving the reliability of TCP.
+TCP for Transactions (commonly referred to as T/TCP) [RFC1644] attempts to improve the performance of small transactions while preserving the reliability of TCP.
 T/TCP places the query data and the closing FIN in the initial SYN packet.
 This can interpreted as attempting to open a session, pass data, and close the sender's side of the session within a single packet.
 If the server accepts this format, the server responds with a single packet, which contains its SYN response, an ACK of the query data, the server's data in response, and the closing FIN.
 All that is required to complete the transaction is for the query system to ACK the server's data and FIN (Figure 1).
-If the server does not accept this format, the client can back off to a conventional TCP handshake followed by a data exchange.